-College is not for everyone, but that does not mean you shouldn’t pursue some sort of higher education or job training.
+College is not for everyone, but that does not mean you shouldn’t pursue some sort of higher education or job training at a technical school.
 When you think about your future, what do you envision?
 Are you doing something you love, or are you just working for a paycheck?

 Ask yourself these questions and then consider the benefits and disadvantages of each type of school.